-iChat 6 review
+iChat 6 full review

 iChat 6 is the first iteration of the messaging tool that can really rival some of Mac messaging client Adium’s advances in the IM software space.